 Getting Help from A Copyright Attorney

-Gehres Law Group, P.C. can provide assistance with determining if your creative work is eligible to be copyrighted or if you should use an alternate approach, such as filing a patent or trademarking your work product.
+Gehres Law Library can provide assistance with determining if your creative work is eligible to be copyrighted or if you should use an alternate approach, such as filing a patent or trademarking your work product.
 Our legal team will also guide you through the formal process of applying to register your copyright, which can be a difficult process that begins with choosing the correct application.
 Just give us a call at 858-964-2314 or contact us online to find out how we can help; we offer free consultations for new clients.
 Learn more about our copyright flat fee packages here.